Process flowsheet optimization with surrogate and implicit formulations of a Gibbs reactor: Results

-It is important to note that even though the ALAMO models were trained in the range of conversion of 80 to 95\%, they were able to find accurate solutions with conversions of at least 97\%.
-Nevertheless, this situation may not be replicated when modeling another process; the training ranges shown in Table \ref{table:1} should be respected.
+It is important to note that even though the ALAMO models were trained in the range of conversion of 80 to 95\%, they were able to find accurate solutions with conversions of up to at least 97\%.
+We note that there is no increase in error when conversions above 95\% are tested.
+However, this situation may not be replicated when modeling another process.
 The neural network surrogate formulation provides virtually the same solution quality as the embedded ALAMO polynomials.
-Nonetheless, in contrast to those surrogates, it fails to converge when the conversion is 95\% or higher, that is, outside training bounds.
-Additionally, hyperparameter tuning is required to obtain an accurate neural network, which is a computationally expensive task.
+Nonetheless, in contrast to those surrogates, it fails to converge when the conversion is 96\% or higher, that is, outside training bounds.
+One interpretation of these convergence failures is that the neural network surrogate has been over-trained to accurately represent the reactor model in the training region, while the comparatively simple and sparse surrogate generated by ALAMO has resisted this over-training.
+Additionally, hyperparameter tuning is required to obtain an accurate neural network, which is a computationally costly task.

-A breakdown of problem statistics is shown in Table \ref{table:3}, where ``\# Iter'' refers to the average number of iterations it takes for the optimization solver to converge, ``\#Std. dev (s)'' makes reference to the standard deviation of the average solve time from the successful instances, and ``\#CV (\%)'' is the coefficient of variation of time for each formulation.
+A breakdown of problem statistics is shown in Table \ref{table:3}, where ``N. Iterations'' refers to the average number of iterations it takes for the optimization solver to converge and ``Std. dev (s)'' refers to the standard deviation of the average solve time from the successful instances.
 As before, these statistics were computed for the intersection of successful instances among the four formulations.

-Despite needing fewer iterations to converge than the full space, the implicit function formulation takes longer to converge the outer optimization problem.
-This is due to expensive function and derivative evaluations when solving the external square system $y = R_{y}(x,u)$.
-In the case of the surrogate formulations, the lower dimensionality of the ALAMO polynomials and the neural network allows for faster function evaluations.
+Despite relatively expensive function evaluations that solve a square system at every iteration, the implicit function formulation converges slightly faster than the full-space formulation.
+This is because the implicit function formulation requires fewer IPOPT iterations to converge the optimization problem.

-The coefficient of variation for the full space formulation shows that different flowsheet parameters have a significant impact on the optimization solver's ability to converge.
-Conversely, the implicit and surrogate formulations exhibit more uniform solve times and converge for a higher percentage of instances, supporting the idea that they are robust and less sensitive to flowsheet initialization.
+The standard deviation of solve time for the full-space formulation shows that different flowsheet parameters have a significant impact on the optimization solver’s ability to converge.
+Conversely, the implicit and especially surrogate formulations exhibit more uniform solve times and converge for a higher percentage of instances, supporting the idea that they are robust and less sensitive to process parameter values.